Skip to main content

 What happens after the chargeback is filed?

 Webconnex Payments contests the chargeback on your behalf.
 We have access to all the information needed to file a rebuttal to the dispute.
-We also reach out to the cardholder directly to get any information they might have as to the reason for the dispute, and to remind them what the purchase was for.
-We have a very high success rate contesting chargebacks.
+We also reach out to the cardholder directly to get any information they might have as to the reason for the dispute, and to remind them what the donation was for.
+We have a relatively high success rate compared to the industry standard contesting chargebacks.
 Most of the information regarding the chargeback can be found in this chargeback notification email, specifically the link to the order and the reason the dispute was initiated.

 Why am I being charged a $15 chargeback fee?